zowe/docs-site/docs/user-guide/cli-usingcli.md

-# Using Zoe Brightside
+# Using Zowe CLI

-This section contains the following articles about using Zoe Brightside:
+This section contains the following articles about using Zowe CLI.

-- How to display Zoe Brightside help
-- Zoe Brightside command groups

 ## Displaying Zowe CLI help
 Zowe CLI contains a help system that is embedded directly into the command-line interface.
 When you want help with Zowe CLI, you issue help commands that provide you with information about the product, syntax, and usage.